lgreski/cleaningdata/README.md

         <th>Description</th>
     </tr>
     <tr>
-        <td valign=top>[README.md](https://github.com/lgreski/cleaningdata/blob/master/README.md)</td>
+        <td valign=top>README.md</td>
-        <td>A file in markdown format that displays when someone accesses the GitHub repository for a person's submission for the course project.</td>
+        <td>A file in markdown format that displays when someone accesses the GitHub repository for a person's submission for the course project.
+The file is located at https://github.com/lgreski/cleaningdata/blob/master/README.md </td>
     </tr>
     <tr>
-        <td valign=top>[Codebook.md](https://github.com/lgreski/cleaningdata/blob/master/Codebook.md)</td>
+        <td valign=top>Codebook.md</td>
-        <td>A file in markdown format that describes the variables \(columns\) contained in the tidy data set that must be uploaded to the Coursera website as part of the the project submission process.</td>
+        <td>A file in markdown format that describes the variables \(columns\) contained in the tidy data set that must be uploaded to the Coursera website as part of the the project submission process.
+The file is located at https://github.com/lgreski/cleaningdata/blob/master/Codebook.md </td>
     </tr>
     <tr>
-        <td valign=top>[run_analysis.R](https://github.com/lgreski/cleaningdata/blob/master/run_analysis.R)</td>
+        <td valign=top>run_analysis.R</td>
-        <td>An R script that contains all of the R functions used to transform the eight input data files into the required formats for steps 4 and 5 of the assignment instructions.</td>
+        <td>An R script that contains all of the R functions used to transform the eight input data files into the required formats for steps 4 and 5 of the assignment instructions.
+The file is located at https://github.com/lgreski/cleaningdata/blob/master/run_analysis.R </td>
     </tr>
 </table>